Skip to content

 Provide the requested information in the following steps.

-NOTE: Pick a unique name for your Uni that begins with test- - by default all Unis share a common namespace, so here is your chance to get creative.
+NOTE: Pick a unique name for your project that begins with test- - by default all projects share a common namespace, so here is your chance to get creative.

 Click ‘Next’ to proceed.